chelovek-gorod/EPAM_tasks/README.md

-# Babel
+# multi_module

-• Convert your code from previous HT by the Babel transpiler to ES5 version
+• Split your code from previous HM to some modules (at least 2)

-• Check working status of app for different browsers
+• Implement dynamic import for module

-• Push code to repo “Rome”
+• Push code to repo “multi_module”